 Heugelijk nieuws: tv-maker Tim Van Aelst gaat trouwen

-Samenwerken met je lief: tv-maker Tim Van Aelst, de man achter tv-successen als ’M!LF en ‘Safety First’, en ‘zijn’ Sofie bewijzen dat het kan.
+Samenwerken met je lief: tv-maker Tim Van Aelst, de man achter successen als ’M!LF en ‘Safety First’, en ‘zijn’ Sofie bewijzen dat het kan.
 Sofie begon destijds bij het productiehuis van Tim als chauffeur voor ‘Benidorm Bastards’, nu is ze de creatieve motor achter reeksen als ‘Hoe zal ik het zeggen?’.

 Nu wil het koppel hun ijzersterke relatie ook verzilveren: de twee zullen binnenkort hun jawoord geven.
-“Als uw lief uw naam trekt met Kerst en besluit om ‘t mooiste cadeau ooit te geven”, deelt Sofie trots op Instagram.
+“Als uw lief uw naam trekt met Kerst en besluit om ‘t mooiste cadeau ooit te geven”, maakt Sofie trots bekend op Instagram.

 Het regende meteen feliciterende reacties.
 “Yes, wat een topkoppel”, klinkt het.
 Of ook: “Wauw, van harte proficiat!” en “Supernieuws!
 Dikke proficiat aan het prachtkoppel!”